hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 As you are returning to your encampment you meet a familiar face.
 Be it a long-lost ally returning a favour or an enigmatic stranger promising to aid you for reasons of their own, in either case your warband finds itself benefitting from their presence for a short time.

-You gain the services of a single character from your Warhammer book worth up to 75pts, including named characters.
+If you are using the Hammerheim expansion set you gain the services of a single character from your Warhammer book worth up to 75pts, including named characters.
 They will join your warband for the next game only before leaving.
 They will not contribute to your exploration dice, but do not require upkeep either - they are completely free.
+Alternatively you may hire a Mordheim character worth up to 200 GC.

 ```
 ```